 Once you have chosen the appropriate category for your garden, you can look at varieties.
 Different varieties lend themselves to different cooking methods.
 Broadly speaking, potatoes are either floury or waxy.

 Potatoes with waxy flesh hold their shape better, so are ideal for salads or for boiled potatoes.
 If you love chips or roast potatoes, then floury potatoes are the best choice.
-To make a success of potato growing, you should think of what you want to use them for, to choose the right variety for you.
+To make a success of homegrown potatoes, you should think of what you want to use them for, to choose the right variety for you.

 My favourite potato variety for chips is ‘Red Duke of York’, a first early variety.
 This red skinned potato makes the greatest chips ever, in my opinion.